Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Cascaded relaxation in multi-well dipole

 \subsection{The extended Dicke model}

 We model the multiple-well dipole generalizing the two-level approximation to $(N+1)$-level, where each level represent a potential well.
 In this way, the dipole is simply described by spin-$N/2$ operators, $S_{x,y,z}$ that generalizes the spin description of Sec. \ref{sec:TLA}.
 In particular the eigenvalues of $S_x$, $|m_x\rangle$, are interpreted as localized states in the $m_x$-th well, while the $S_z$ operator creates some tunnelling between them.
+This model is very similar to the famous Wannier-Stark ladder model, where the only difference is in the non-homogeneous hopping rates, settled by the $S_z$ matrix element between Dicke states along the $S_x$-direction.

 While the dissipations, and the master equation, are derived in the same way as before, just replacing $s_{x,y,z} \mapsto S_{x,y,z}$ everywhere, the light-matter Hamiltonian is no more given by the Rabi model of Eq. \eqref{eq:ham_Rabi}.
 Indeed, when taking the two-level approximation of Eq. \eqref{eq:ham_cavityQED} we had discarded the $x^2$-term, which is only a constant within the two-level subspace, $x^2\approx 4x_{10}^2s_x^2=4x_{10}^2\mathds{1}$.
 For a multi-level dipole, described by a spin-$N/2$ system if $N>1$ we have that $S_x^2\neq \mathds{1}/4$, and thus the correct cavity QED Hamiltonian within the $(N+1)$-level subspace is given by the so-called \emph{extended Dicke model} (EDM) \cite{Tuomas_PhysRevA.94.033850, DeBernardis_PhysRevA.97.043820}